 Welcome to the orthocenter calculator - a tool where you can easily find the orthocenter of any triangle, be it right, obtuse or acute.
 If you're uncertain what the orthocenter of a triangle is, we've prepared a nice explanation, as well as an orthocenter definition.
-Afterward, you can learn how to find the orthocenter with a step by step set of instructions (or you can just use the orthocenter formula, fueled by trigonometry).
+Afterward, you can learn how to find the orthocenter with a step by step set of instructions (or you can just use the orthocenter formula, fueled by the trigonometry calculator).
 And, when you've worked your way though all of this, there are some orthocenter properties waiting for you, and some bonus special cases...

 What is the orthocenter of a triangle?